7hekaka/newcytosim/doc/compile/options.md

 Assertions (a safety mechanism used for debugging) are turned on/off in `src/base/assert_macro.h` To make the executable faster, you can disable assertions by defining NDEBUG:

-	#define NDEBUG
+	#define NDEBUG 1

-# Floating-point Precision
+# Floating-point precision

+The code is written using an alias `real` to either `float` or `double`:

+- a [float](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) uses 4 bytes and has 7 decimals of precision
+- a [double](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) uses 8 bytes and has 17 decimals of precision

-The type of floating points numbers (float or double) used throughout Cytosim is set in `src/math/real.h`
+The selection between float or double is done in `src/math/real.h`:

 	#define REAL_IS_DOUBLE 1

+**Using double precision is strongly advised.**

+### Using single-precision

-Using double precision is strongly advised.
-The code was not optimized for single precision, and cytosim is thus not faster, but some calculations may fail because of the reduced precision.
+The code might be faster in single precision, as the memory footprint is reduced by a factor 2.
+However, the 'solve' step **may fail** because of the reduced precision.

+To use single precision, change to:

+	#define REAL_IS_DOUBLE 0

+After editing, recompile everything:

+	make clean
+	make

+Always compare the results with double precision as a benchmark.

 # PNG image support